GSA/digitalgov.gov/content/posts/2015-12-21-the-content-corner-can-you-leverage-cornerstone-content.md

 If you have a website, then you most likely have <a href="http://www.copyblogger.com/cornerstone-content-101/" target="_blank">cornerstone content</a>—though you may not think of it in that way or even considered it.
 Just as in architecture, a cornerstone is a basic and essential part of any online presence.
 Cornerstone content is also important to any new visitors to your agency site, even if you are operating a fairly small or minimally viable website.

-Properly developed (and frequently maintained) cornerstone content pages can help users answer a lot of initial questions and quickly establish a trusted relationship with your brand/agency/site.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-426-Cornerstone-Concept-VicZA-iStock-Thinkstock-147006028.jpg" alt="Cornerstone concept of a pyramid of cubes; all are gray except one foundation corner cube that glows in gold" %}
+Properly developed (and frequently maintained) cornerstone content pages can help users answer a lot of initial questions and quickly establish a trusted relationship with your brand/agency/site. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-426-Cornerstone-Concept-VicZA-iStock-Thinkstock-147006028.jpg" alt="Cornerstone concept of a pyramid of cubes; all are gray except one foundation corner cube that glows in gold" %}

 ## What is Cornerstone Content?

 As I said before, even minimal websites have or should have at least a few pages of cornerstone content.
 The most common of these include the About and Contact pages.
 These are great basic examples of what cornerstone content is.
 In my opinion, no professional (or probably even personal) site should exist without these two pages if the site is open to the public and you are sharing content with users.
 For public sector agencies, these pages are even more critical.

 These two pages are your site’s version of networking at a party or conference.
 They can quickly give a visitor a quick overview of why the site exists, why you do what you do and (commonly for us federal folks) what our agency’s mission is.
 The Contact page serves as a business card that a user can leverage if they see something they like or have a deeper issue or question.
 But this is cornerstone content at its most basic; other examples of cornerstone content are best described as hubs or category pages such as this one for <a href="https://www.WHATEVER/category/content/" target="_blank">content</a> or even <a href="https://www.WHATEVER/tag/the-content-corner/" target="_blank">The Content Corner</a>.

 ## The Anatomy of a Cornerstone Page